markround/nkp-cluster-cleaner/charts/nkp-cluster-cleaner/README.md

 ![Version: 0.8.1](https://img.shields.io/badge/Version-0.8.1-informational?style=flat-square) ![Type: application](https://img.shields.io/badge/Type-application-informational?style=flat-square) ![AppVersion: 0.8.1](https://img.shields.io/badge/AppVersion-0.8.1-informational?style=flat-square)

-A simple tool to automatically delete Nutanix NKP clusters that do not meet a specific criteria
+A simple tool to automatically delete Nutanix NKP clusters that do not meet a specific criteria.
+Note that this chart is designed to be installed directly into the NKP Management Cluster, so various settings/templates have been hard-coded or configured accordingly.

 ## Values